-- 1. This are the outlets which are terminated on standard wall outlets and patch panels in the rack - 2.
-Any additional mounting fixture required for feature ceilings be supplied and installed by the builder - 3.
-WAP standard mounting brackets caters for solid and tiled ceilings. - 4.
-Builder in the above matrix represents builder, cabling contractor or subcontractor in the project
+1. This are the outlets which are terminated on standard wall outlets and patch panels in the rack

+2. Any additional mounting fixture required for feature ceilings be supplied and installed by the builder

+3. WAP standard mounting brackets caters for solid and tiled ceilings.

+4. Builder in the above matrix represents builder, cabling contractor or subcontractor in the project

+5. AV and automation cabling scopes are included for completeness though not relevant to Structured Cabling.

-7 TRADE NAMES OR BRANDS AND SUBSTITUTIONS
+8 TRADE NAMES OR BRANDS AND SUBSTITUTIONS

-Throughout this document where trade names or brands or propriety products or equipment are stated, the use of such names and/or brands is intended to define concepts/features/attributes/records of performance which are required to be provided in the product or equipment tendered.
+Throughout this document where trade names or brands or propriety products or equipment are stated, the use of such names and/or brands is intended to define concepts / features / attributes / records of performance which are required to be provided in the product or equipment tendered.
 In each case, where a name or brand is stated, this shall be understood to mean "or alternative which is technically equivalent".